xsultan/log4jshield/README.md

 ## Requirements

-1. Nothing, just grab the script that's suitable to your system.
+1. Nothing, just grab the script that's suitable for your system.

 ## Installation